janus-idp/operator/docs/db_merge.md

 ````

 It will produce some output about **pg_dump** and **psql** progressing.
-When succesfully finished you can stop port forwarding.
+When successfully finished you can stop port forwarding.

 **NOTE:** In case if your databases are quite big already, you may consider using compression tools as [documented](https://www.postgresql.org/docs/current/backup-dump.html#BACKUP-DUMP-LARGE)